cab10153/Creative-Coding-2025-/Week2/README.md

 # template
-I made shapes with different coordinates, outlines, colors and diameters.
+Due Sept 17th -- I made shapes with different coordinates, outlines, colors and diameters.
 ---

 This is a README file that can be used to describe and document your assignment.